typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/switch-exhaustiveness-check.md

 Union type may have a lot of parts.
 It's easy to forget to consider all cases in switch.
 This rule reminds which parts are missing.
 If domain of the problem requires to have only a partial switch, developer may _explicitly_ add a default clause.

+If the switch statement's expression is not a union type (e.g. string, number, any, unknown), a default case is required.

 Examples of **incorrect** code for this rule:

 ```ts